 10. Devote Time to Your Headline

 Spend 80% of your time writing your title and only 20% on the text.
 Spend the majority of your time writing your titles!
+A very important copywriting tip indeed!
 Whether it’s a blog post, webpage, landing page, or email (this would be the subject line) most people will read your title and decide if they want to continue reading based on that alone.
 Titles should be as impactful as possible.

 Next, make your text scannable.
 It’s difficult to read long blocks of text.
 Optimize your text for maximum readability by making it easy to read as possible.
 This includes incorporating things like:

 - images with captions

 - CTAs (i.e. Sign up Now, Read Now, Learn More, etc.)

 - switching the cadence of your text (making sure you don’t just write in short or long sentences

 11. Write Content, Not Copy